raae/queen.raae.codes/content/landing/go-live/index.md

 </aside>

+Live streaming is uniquely authentic.
+It's you, talking about what you know best, your Dev Tool.
+Without the veneer of marketing speak or rehearsed sales pitches.
+It's the perfect way to connect with your audience and build trust.
+Especially in the early days.

 ## Here's How It Works

 We start with an exploratory call.
 We'll talk about your Dev Tool, your audience, and your goals.
 We'll also workshop the concept for your live streams: office hours, live coding, product update chats or a combination of these.